belgif/thematic/URI/Meetings/2019-11-08/minutes.md

 ## Notes

-## Questions
+InformatieVlaanderen presented (again) the [concept of URIs and linked data](https://github.com/belgif/thematic/blob/master/URI/Meetings/2019-10-11/iceg_uri_workinggroup_20191011_v_1_02.pptx?raw=true).

+## General questions on the URI

-### ID
+### URI structure for general ID
 Structure: http(s)://(domain)/id/(concept)/(id)

+The idea is that the URI (the ID) remains stable, and redirects to the page/resource with the data (so the location of this page/resource can change)

 What domain should we use for URIs / "redirect proxy" ?
+- Perhaps belgif.be (not belgium.be) could be used
-- Business owner must guarantee that it will remain exactly the same and available
+- (Business) owner must guarantee that it will remain exactly the same and available for "eternity"

 What level of detail in concept ?
 - E.g. instead of "company" it might be better to use "organization"